umitsarioz/umitsarioz.github.io/_posts/2023-05-01-singular-value-decompositon.md

 ![3.png1](/assets/img/ss/2023-05-01-singular-value-decompositon/3.png)

-> Last but not least, you can use svd with scikit-learn {: .prompt-tip}
+> Last but not least, you can use Singular Value Decomposition with scikit-learn Truncated_SVD.
+{: .prompt-tip}

 ## Conclusion